Coffee-fueled-deadlines/PythonTutorial/README.md

 ## Functions

   In python, Functions are sections of code that are reusable and callable in later sections of your script.
-They can be supplied arguments and often return a value, however they can be created in a way that accepts no variables and returns nothing but instead runs a redetermined set of instructions.
+They can be supplied arguments and often return a value, however they can be created in a way that accepts no variables and returns nothing but instead runs a predetermined set of instructions.
 A few examples are below:
 ```python
 # Lets make our function
 def say_hello(name):